The Naked Truth (1957 film): Critical reception

-According to Allmovie, the film is: "A prescient satire of tabloid journalists and celebrity culture, The Naked Truth, is a well-acted British comedy that doesn't quite succeed in melding its black and broad comedy".
 The Radio Times reviewer wrote: "This black comedy supplied Peter Sellers with some of his funniest, and finest, pre-Hollywood material.
-It's based - as the best British humour often is - on class and sex...Mario Zampi directs the gags in Michael Pertwee's satisfying script with superb timing."
+It's based – as the best British humour often is – on class and sex ...
+Mario Zampi directs the gags in Michael Pertwee's satisfying script with superb timing."

 Leonard Maltin observed: "Sellers (cast as a television star) is a special treat in this amusing satire."